gmansilla/s3-static-hosting/README.md

 The other bucket does not have public access and it's used by cdk to perform the deployment of the web assets.
 You shouldn't need to interact with this bucket.

+## Destroying the stack ##

+After you experiment with this project, you should delete the contents of your buckets (and any versions of objects) and run ```$cdk destroy```
+Note: this command will attempt to destroy all components created and can fail if you still have objects in your buckets.

 Enjoy!